 The proportions of these proteins in different types of wheat (einkorn, emmer, spelt, kamut, etc.) determine the relative strength of each dough.

-Other factors affect dough strength, too, such as the water, salt, and sugar content, any fats present, the dough's acidity, and how long the dough has been kneaded.
+Other factors affect dough strength, too, such as the water, salt, and sugar content, any fats present, the dough's acidity, and kneading time.
 (On Food and Cooking, page 523.)

 Digestion of Wheat Gluten

 Glutenin and gliadin are digested in the stomach and small intestine by enzymes (source).